Howard Frank Mosher: Death

 In December 2016, Mosher was ill with what he believed to be an upper respiratory ailment.
 He was soon diagnosed with an aggressive form of cancer, induced from treatment of prostate cancer in 2007.
 Mosher announced his latest cancer via his Facebook page.
 He died at home on January 29, 2017, at age 74.

 Awards

 Mosher was a Guggenheim Fellow in 1979, and is the 1981 recipient of the Literature Award bestowed by the American Academy and Institute of Arts and Letters.
-A Stranger In the Kingdom won the New England Book Award for Fiction in 1991, and was later made to a feature film of the same name by director Jay Craven.
+A Stranger In the Kingdom won the New England Book Award for Fiction in 1991, and was later made into a 1997 feature film of the same name by director Jay Craven.
 Craven has also adapted Disappearances, Where the Rivers Flow North and Northern Borders to film.
 In 2006, Mosher received the Vermont Governor's Award for Excellence in the Arts.
 In 2011 he was awarded the New England Independent Booksellers Association's President's Award for Lifetime Achievement in the Arts.